Love in Hell

 The laws restraining the magnates were a part of this transition to guild rule.
 The early statutes were an effort to pacify the city by ending the vendettas that led to factional clashes … Who was restricted under the statutes?
 The guildsmen who wrote the laws apparently knew whom they wanted to include but because of the fluidity of urban society had some difficulty in naming specific criteria for magnate status.
 The group was called “potentes, nobiles, vel magnates”, powerful men, nobles or magnates.
 A law of October 1286 defined them as those houses which had included a knight within the past twenty years.
 (Lansing, The Florentine Magnates, p.
 13)

-In effect, magnate status was defined by knighthood and a past record of violence, implied by their posting security.
-(Lansing, The Florentine Magnates, p.
-147)
+[40] In effect, magnate status was defined by knighthood and a past record of violence, implied by the posting of security (Lansing, The Florentine Magnates, 147).
+More recently, historian Enrico Faini defines the magnate class in Dante’s time thus:

 Per gli uomini dell’età di Dante il nobile non era più il vecchio miles/cittadino, ma il cavaliere addobbato e straricco, il ‘magnate’ così come veniva definito dagli ordinamenti popolari.